Li Yuefeng: Career

 Li was born in Yuzhong District, Chongqing, in July 1958, while his ancestral home in Zhongli District of Taoyuan, Taiwan.

 After the Cultural Revolution in 1976, he was a worker at the Dayanggou Industrial Company and then the Long March Hardware and Electrical Appliance Factory in December 1979.
 While working in the factory, he also studied at the Chongqing Enterprise Legal Advisor Training Course of Southwest University of Political Science and Law for six months.
 In December 1986, he became a lawyer at Chongqing First Law Firm, and served until September 1997, when he was recruited as director of Chongqing Yonghe Law Firm.
 He joined the Taiwan Democratic Self-Government League in November 2001.
 He served as deputy prosecutor general of the First Branch of Chongqing People's Procuratorate from November 2004 to November 2012, and deputy prosecutor general of Chongqing People's Procuratorate, from November 2012 to September 2018.
 He concurrently served as vice chairman of the Chongqing Municipal Committee of the Chinese People's Political Consultative Conference, the municipal advisory body, between January 2013 and January 2018.
-In November 2017, he was proposed as executive vice chairperson of the Taiwan Democratic Self-Government League, one of the eight minor political parties in China under the direction of the Chinese Communist Party.
+In November 2017, he was proposed as executive vice chairperson of the Taiwan Democratic Self-Government League, one of the eight minor political parties in China led by the Chinese Communist Party.